Adventure (1946 film): Plot

-When his ship is torpedoed by a Japanese submarine, Harry Patterson (Clark Gable), a World War II merchant marine boatswain, is cast adrift on a launch with a few of his shipmates.
-While Harry remains calm in the face of disaster, his friend Mudgin (Thomas Mitchell) prays desperately, promising to avoid women, liquor, and fighting and to donate money to the church if they are saved.
+When his ship is torpedoed by a Japanese submarine, Harry Patterson, a World War II merchant marine boatswain, is cast adrift on a launch with a few of his shipmates.
+While Harry remains calm in the face of disaster, his friend Mudgin prays desperately, promising to avoid women, liquor, and fighting and to donate money to the church if they are saved.
 Harry finds Mudgin's pleas ridiculous, but no sooner does Mudgin complete his pact with God than a rescue plane appears on the horizon and the men are saved.

 They are then deposited in San Francisco where they engage in "R&R" care, grooming, dinners, and fun to celebrate their rescue.
-Mudgin quickly breaks all his promises to God soon after and becomes depressed, certain that he has "lost his immortal soul."
+Mudgin quickly breaks all his promises to God soon after and becomes depressed, certain that he has "lost his immortal soul on Powell Street."

 Mudgin's shipmates laugh off his concerns, but Harry realizes that Mudgin is truly wracked with guilt and they take a walk, arriving at the city library, because Mudgin and Harry think there may be some helpful information on the subject of the human soul there.

-Here, Harry and Mudgin meet the attractive, strait-laced librarian Emily Sears (Greer Garson).
+Here, Harry and Mudgin meet the attractive, strait-laced librarian Emily Sears.
 Although intrigued by Emily, Harry repeatedly angers her with his wiseguy remarks and inappropriate behavior.
-However, his attention turns swiftly to her outgoing roommate, Helen Melohn (Joan Blondell), who has stopped in to walk her home.
+However, his attention turns swiftly to her outgoing roommate, Helen Melohn, who has stopped in to walk her home.
 Harry and Helen decide to go on a date and convince a reluctant Emily to join them.
-At the restaurant, Emily stuns Harry when she abandons her reserved demeanor and joins a bar fight.
-Astounded, Harry decides to pursue Emily's affections and arranges to meet the two women the following day to visit Emily's farm outside the city.
+At the restaurant, Emily stuns Harry when she abandons her reserved demeanor and orchestrates a bar fight.
+Astounded, Harry decides to pursue Emily's affections and arranges to meet the two women the following day to visit Emily's family farm, north of the city.

 Charmed by Emily and her family farmhouse which includes the big bed in which she was born, Harry and Emily soon fall completely in love and get married in Reno in a wild expression of love of life.
 However, upon their return to her farm, he tells Emily that he will be shipping out in a few days, which comes as a shock to Emily, who promptly asks for a divorce, insisting that she is just being a free spirit and giving Harry his freedom, as the best expression of love.
 Harry sails away, and Emily and pals go back to Reno for the quick divorce.
 But in Reno, with "the girls", Emily faints - the doctor called declares that she is pregnant with Harry's child.